mailwatch/mailwatch-docs/_posts/2014-07-30-changelog.md

  - Fixes to avoid conflict with system installed PEAR packages
  - Fixes for JpGraph imageantialias() and Debian/Ubuntu
  - Optimize css style
- - Fixes for SQLBlackWhiteList.pm with utf8mb4
+ - Fixes for MailWatch.pm, SQLBlackWhiteList.pm and SQLSpamSettings.pm with utf8mb4
  - Fixes for MailWatch.pm for SpamAssassin reports
  - Provides required field validation for User Manager page
  - Added 'Clear' button in Bayes Info page
  - Added Password reset functionality for Users
+ - Added many constants in conf.php.example
+ - Layout changes and fixes in Reports
  - Updated translations in many parts (Up to date for French and German)

 1.2.0 - RC4